A modern kitchen sink area with glossy grey subway tile backsplash, white marble countertop, and chrome faucet.

 Material Best For Considerations

-Glass mosaic/glass tile Reflects light, ideal in tight or dark kitchens Requires careful cutting and backing; grout color is important
+Glass mosaic / Glass tile Reflects light, ideal in tight or dark kitchens Requires careful cutting and backing; grout color is important

 Porcelain / Ceramic Durable, versatile, cost-effective Choose moisture-resistant or glazed finishes